Frequently Asked Questions

 To learn more about the pre-K guidelines, visit the Texas Education Agency's Pre-K website.

 Most Arlington ISD pre-K 3 classes are half-day.
 Full-day free pre-K 3 is only offered through the Arlington ISD Head Start PLUS program at Kooken Education Center.

-Our Arlington ISD Community Based Programs offers a half-day pre-K for three-year-olds combined with full-day child care.
+Our Arlington ISD Community Based Programs offer a half-day pre-K for three-year-olds combined with full-day child care.